Louisiana Eviction Notice Templates (4)

 3. Louisiana

-5-Day Notice to Quit for Non-Payment – This eviction notice is used when a tenant fails to pay rent.
-After the notice is delivered, the tenant must vacate the property in five (5) days.
+5-Day Notice to Quit for Non-Payment – Used when a tenant fails to pay rent.
+Gives them five days to pay or vacate the property.

 Download: PDF, Word (.docx), OpenDocument

-5-Day Notice to Quit for Non-Compliance – Informs a tenant that they have breached the terms of their lease and that they have five (5) days to move out.
+5-Day Notice to Quit for Non-Compliance – Informs a tenant that they have breached the terms of their lease and they have five days to fix their violation or move out.

 Download: PDF, Word (.docx), OpenDocument

-5-Day Notice to Quit for Expiration of Term – Used when a tenant remains on the premises after the expiration of their fixed-term lease.
-Following the delivery of the notice, the tenant will have five (5) days to vacate the property.
+5-Day Notice to Quit for Expiration of Term – Used when a tenant remains on the premises after the expiration of their fixed-term lease, giving them five days to vacate the property.

 Download: PDF, Word (.docx), OpenDocument

-10-Day Notice to Terminate Month-to-Month Lease – This notice can be used by both the tenant and landlord to inform the other of their intention to terminate a monthly tenancy.
-The terminating party must deliver the notice at least ten (10) days before the start of the subsequent rental term.
+10-Day Notice to Terminate Month-to-Month Lease – Used to terminate a monthly tenancy.
+The terminating party must deliver the notice at least ten days before the start of the next rental period.

 Download: PDF, Word (.docx), OpenDocument